luca-bellenghi/rt.simpleslider/README.md

 rt.simpleslider Package Readme
 ==============================

+This version is customized for turismo aretino

 Overview
 --------

 This products adds a simple slider support based on jQuery plugin called [Basic jQuery Slider](http://basic-slider.com/)